-A year ago, yesterday I read online that a teenager had drowned.
-They had not released the name at that time but my gut feeling told me that I knew the teenager.
-So I went to my in-laws for dinner wondering who had drowned.
-By the time I got home, they released the name of the teenager.
-Not only did I know him, I had taught him for two years.
+A year ago yesterday, I read online that a teenager had drowned.
+They had not released the name then, but my gut feeling told me that I knew the teenager.
+So I went to my in-laws for dinner, wondering who had drowned.
+When I got home, they released the teenager’s name.
+Not only did I know him, but I had also taught him for two years.
 The last time I had seen him was a little over a year before.
 He had come in with his mom to pick up his sister.
 When I saw him in the office, I made it a point to say hi to him.
 He gave me a hug.

-A year ago today, I prayed and kept looking at the online newspaper seeing if there was any updates.
+A year ago today, I prayed and kept looking at the online newspaper to see if there were any updates.
 I wanted the outcome to be good.
-That night I went to bed not realizing that my prayers were not answered.
+That night I went to bed, not realizing that my prayers were not answered.
 He had passed away.

-When I awoke the next day, I checked the online newspaper to see if there was any updates.
-The headline read “Man who jumped in pool to save friends has died.”
+When I awoke the next day, I checked the online newspaper to see any updates.
+The headline read, “Man who jumped in pool to save friends has died.”
 My heart sank as the tears welled up in my eyes.
 After I read the article, I heard a bang on my window.
 I looked up and saw the color red.
-I just knew it was a cardinal which is my good luck “charm.”
+I just knew it was a cardinal, my good luck “charm.”

-For the next few days, I continued on with a broken heart not knowing when his memorial or funeral was going to be held.
+For the next few days, I continued with a broken heart, not knowing when his memorial or funeral would be held.
 I knew I needed to be there if not for his family and friends but for myself.
-I needed to say goodbye and let him know that he was my hero because he died because he tried to save another person’s life.
+I needed to say goodbye and tell him he was my hero because he died trying to save another person’s life.

 I went to the funeral.
-There are several memories that stick in my mind.
-The first was that as his mom gave me a hug, she asked me “how I was doing?”
-I had not been her son’s teacher for six years but she cared enough to ask how I was doing.
-The other memory that sticks in my mind is when the young man whose life he helped saved declared “He did it for me.
+Several memories stick in my mind.
+The first was when his mom hugged me; she asked me, “how I was doing?”
+I had not been her son’s teacher for six years, but she cared enough to ask how I was doing.
+The other memory that sticks in my mind is when the young man whose life he helped save declared, “He did it for me.
 He did it for me.”